 Karen Horney's three types were later placed on the Enneagram personality types by those teaching the Enneagram types.
 Three triads or groups were created to represent each of Horney's types.
 The detached type was renamed the withdrawn type in the process.
 Below is the most common grouping of the types.

 Although Karen Horney's descriptions of her types fit for some Enneagram types, they don't actually fit for all the Enneagram types as outlined in the triads.
 But like many things regarding the Enneagram types, the original descriptions have been adapted to fit the symbol.
 Each author writing about these triads has their own adaptations or interpretations.

-A more recent interpretation of the Hornevian triads describes them as social stances or styles (i.e., moving toward, against, or away from people).
-It also incorporates an earlier thought about how each triad has a repressed center of intelligence indicated by the types 6, 3, and 9.
+A more recent interpretation of the Hornevian triads describes them as social stances or social styles.
+It's presented as how people get what they want (i.e., moving toward, against, or away from other people).